 Anne and Jonathan had eight children:

 Jonathan SISSON, first child of Anne and Jonathan, born about 1777 married Sarah DUNNE in Taney (Dundrum), Dublin on 18th September 1805.
-He became a Free Citizen of Dublin, 1810, (Weavers’ Guild, which he represented in the Court of Common Council 1829-35).
+He became a Free Citizen of Dublin, 1810, (Weavers’ Guild, which he represented in the Court of Common Council 1829-35) and President of the Royal York Club in 1827.
 They lived at 20 Charlemont St, Dublin until the late 1830s when they moved to N°40 Ontario Terrace, Grand Canal, Upper Charlemont St. Jonathan died there in 1849.
 Once widowed, Sarah emigrated to Canada to join her children there.
 She lived with her daughter Mary Anna.
 Sarah died in Belleville, Ontario on 21st September 1855, aged 78 and is buried in St Mary Magdalene Cemetery, Napanee, Ontario.
 Jonathan and Sarah had 3 children:

 Jonathan SISSON, first child of Jonathan and Sarah, born around 1808, a Free Citizen of Dublin, 1849.
 There is the following entry in the Freedoms records of Dublin : “Jonathan Sisson of Ontario Terrace, Rathmines, admitted by birth, as son of Jonathan Sisson, admitted Michaelmas 1810, 1849”, (Archives Division, City Hall, Dublin).